You are viewing our current policy; last updated 17/12/19

 The Site is owned and operated by ApTap LTD (11171584) of 5 Princess Gate, SW7 1QJ, London, UK (our “Company Address”).

 ApTap LTD processes personal data as a Data Controller and Data Processor, as defined in the Directive and the General Data Protection Regulation (“GDPR”).
 ApTap LTD has a Data Protection Officer (“DPO”) who is responsible for matters relating to privacy and data protection.
-This Data Protection Officer is Marcus Bradley and he can be reached at email@example.com.
+This Data Protection Officer is Rachel Gentry, who can be reached at firstname.lastname@example.org.